 A video of the day.

 The ready to wear piece is described as, “Beautiful vintage-inspired silk printed midi dress is inspired by a 1940s vintage dress.
-The bodice has a perfect fit which skims over the body.
+The bodice has a perfect fit that skims over the body.
 The waist has a slightly higher pitched waist seam, with the skirt being a soft a-line.
 The sleeves have a wonderful pleated sleeve head and playfully cut long sleeves.
 A romantic dress with a wonderfully soft and flattering structure.
 The dress has a centre back zip for step-in ease.”
 This £1,250 dress can be made in bespoke prints to order with a lead time of 8 weeks.

 Catherine topped the dress with Sezane Artemis Belt.
 Thanks to @Sandduneandpinetrees and Middleton Maven for sharing the id.
-The €70 belt has split leather front and Gold textured buckle details.
+The €70 belt has a split leather front and Gold textured buckle details.

-During the day, Duchess of Cambridge was carrying Jimmy Choo Croc-Embossed Leather Palace Bag.
+During the day, the Duchess of Cambridge was carrying Jimmy Choo Croc-Embossed Leather Palace Bag.
 Thanks to Middleton Maven for the quick id.
 The $581 Dark Clorofilla bag is described as, “Offering a harmonious balance of versatility and sophistication, opt for Jimmy Choo’s Palace bag.
 Lending itself perfectly to chic day dresses and evening attire, the croc-embossed design is Italian-crafted and is complete with an attached chain strap.
 Finished with the brand’s interlocking monogram, it bestows a signature sign-off to this elegant accessory.”
 It is available on Harrods.